Lamz0rNewb/ramdrive-nud/README.md

 **Then you might continue :)**

+**Run at own risk!**

 - **First you need to create a directory for the ramdrive at "/ramdrive":**

 `sudo mkdir /ramdrive`

-- **Now you make a ramdrive of that folder, by editing /etc/fstab.**

-Open /etc/fstab and append the "tmpfs... " line:
+- **Now you make a ramdrive of that folder, by editing /etc/fstab.** Open /etc/fstab and append the "tmpfs... " line:

 `sudo nano /etc/fstab`